-Below you’ll find my favourite tips to prepare yourself mentally and physically for a studio photoshoot.
+Below you’ll find my favorite tips to prepare yourself mentally and physically for a studio photo shoot.

-Note: For help on the actual posing: I’ll be teaching an online workshop ‘Posing for Pictures’ on July 11th!
+Note: For help on the actual posing: Check out the recordings of my online workshop ‘Posing for Pictures’!

 1. Early Preparations